Oogy/microcloud/README.md

 - [ ] refine and generalize dev.sh flow

 ## Scratch
+- seems to be a problem w/ apt cache when building on Github Runner?
 - Once entrypointd is working lets try just using dnsmasq and tftp, no matchbox.
 - Spent too much trime trying to decouple entrypointd from image.
 Just bundle for now.
 Once entrypointd is working it won't change frequently so don't worry about needing a new image too much.
 - need to chown the build output in postout since we're building as root now(issues w/ chown'ing the users home dir)